danko-nobre/danko-nobre/README.md

 ## About me

-🤓 I'm a self-taught developer with knowledge in **TypeScript** and **JavaScript** for front-end solutions, specializing in frameworks like **Tailwind** and **React** for great UX solutions focusing on acessibility and interactivity.
+🤓 I'm a self-taught developer with knowledge in **TypeScript** and **JavaScript** for front-end solutions, specializing in frameworks like **Tailwind** and **React** for UX solutions focused on interactivity and acessibility.
 I also have experience in backend technologies like **PHP**, **SQL**, and **Node.js**, enabling me to build full-stack applications and API integrations with ease.

 ❤️ I'm passionate about technology and I'm constantly exploring new tech in both game and web development.

-👨‍🚀 I'm the project manager at [Space Wizard Studios](https://spacewiz.dev/) - small company I co-founded, where we produce creative solutions such as websites, native / mobile applications, and other media.
-Our latest projects have prominently featured Astro, framework I’ve grown particularly fond of.
+👨‍🚀 As project manager at [Space Wizard Studios](https://spacewiz.dev/) - small company I co-founded - I develop creative solutions such as websites, native / mobile applications, and other media.
+Our latest projects have prominently featured [Astro](https://astro.build/), framework I’ve grown particularly fond of.

 🎮 I have experience as a 3D Generalist with **Blender**, **3D Coat** and **ZBrush** for creating characters, scenarios and animations for game dev.
 Although most of my projects haven't been completed, they have given me deep expertise in modeling, texturing, rigging, and animation.